 A lot of magic – time, energy, effort – goes on behind the scenes in order to create a project of this nature.
 Here are the humans behind this project.
 Contact SoMeDocs anytime to infuse magic into your own work.

-Dr. Dana Corriel is a board-certified internist who has taken a drastic pivot from seeing patients in the office to more creative entrepreneurial ventures.
-She founded SoMeDocs in an effort to empower physicians to use the online in order to innovate and therefore fuel positive change in healthcare.
-Dr. Corriel now regularly consults with individuals and companies, produces series, and markets thought leaders.
-You can check out a sprinkling of her creations in her self-named online portfolio, drcorriel.com.
+Dr. Dana Corriel is a board-certified internist who took drastic, and unusual, pivot from seeing patients in the office to building creative entrepreneurial ventures.
+She founded SoMeDocs in an effort to promote the autonomy of doctors, by empowering and showcasing them using her skills as fuel, and tools that she regularly builds to accomplish this.
+Dr. Corriel now regularly consults with both individuals and companies, produces series, and helps to build, shape, and market thought leaders.
+You can check her our inside her profile.

 Each episode brings together an eclectic group of accomplished physicians.
 We simply bring them on, tell them the topic, and let personalities get to work.
 Our goal: an open-ended discussion on how to put the HUMAN back into healthcare.

 Dr. Torie Sepah straddles several worlds: primary care, journalism, psychiatry and activism.
 Her route to medicine has been a circuitous one.
 She graduated from UCLA with a BA in Political Science, magna cum laude and went to work as a journalist, becoming the Assistant Editor of Ms. Magazine where she wrote the health column sparking her interest in medicine.
 Dr. Sepah is the founder of, Physician to Physician: Healing the Practice of Medicine and also sits on the Board of Directors for the International Society of Reproductive Psychiatry and the Committee for Diversity at the APA’s Southern California chapter.
 She can be reached at her self-titled site, Torie Sepah, MD, and on Twitter @toriesepahmd.